 Six consecutive hours in the same language are required for a bachelor of arts degree, with a minimum proficiency at the 203 level.
 Students may meet the requirements in several ways: (1) students may take 102 and 203, (2) 203 and 204, or (3) two upper division courses of 3 hours each.
 A minimum grade of “C” must be achieved before the next level may be taken.
 The general education language requirement should be completed by the junior year in order to avoid difficulties in course sequencing.

-Students pursuing the bachelor of science degree in a particular discipline are not required to take a modern foreign language.
+Students pursuing a bachelor of science degree in a particular discipline are not required to take a modern foreign language.

 Biological, Physical, and Mathematical Sciences